OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/software-design/software-design.md

 design developed in the [TSTool time series processing software](http://openwaterfoundation.org/software-tools/tstool).
 Many lessons were learned developing TSTool that have been applied to the GeoProcessor.

-The GeoProcessor is written for Python 3 because QGIS libraries use Python 3.
+The GeoProcessor is written for Python 3 because current QGIS libraries use Python 3.
-The GeoProcessor was previously written using Python 2 but this proved to be limiting because third-party Python components have been updated to Python 3.

 TSTool is written in Java and is being moved to an open source project.
 Java is object-oriented and the time series processor design is modular.